github/docs/content/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/creating-codeql-query-suites.md

 set of queries, without needing to search inside {% data variables.product.prodname_codeql %} packs and distributions.
 To declare a directory that contains "well-known" query suites, add the directory to the `suites` property in the `qlpack.yml` file at the root of your {% data variables.product.prodname_codeql %} pack.
-For more information, see "[About {% data variables.product.prodname_codeql %} packs](/code-security/codeql-cli/codeql-cli-reference/about-codeql-packs#codeqlpack-yml-properties)."
+For more information, see "[AUTOTITLE](/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs#codeqlpack-yml-properties)."
 {% endif %}

 ## Using query suites with CodeQL